Notes on Atomic Design

 JavaScript architecture

 JavaScript components are built to be rendered on the server and then enhanced via JavaScript on the client.
-The basic interface for the components is as follows:

 We generally favor composition over inheritance.
 You can get more information by reading the following: